Pick the Best AIPick the Best AI Logo

 Best for: Fact-based answers and verifiable citations with source grounding.

-Why it wins: RAG "answer engine" that cites sources; reduces hallucinations; perfect as a first step before drafting; model choice flexibility.
+Why it wins: RAG "answer engine" that cites sources; reduces hallucinations; perfect as a first step before drafting; the Comet browser is now free for everyone, and free accounts get 5 Deep Research queries per day.

-Watch-outs: Not a "blank slate" creative writer; research-first tool; task-dependent speed varies significantly.
+Watch-outs: Not a "blank slate" creative writer; research-first tool; Max tier ($200/mo) only pays off for heavy research teams.

 Perfect for: Students and writers who need verifiable facts, quick literature scans, and summaries with links.